cslucano/CalendarBundle/README.md

 _Shows the calendar._

-Shows the calendar.

 #### `POST` /calendar/event/create ####

 _Creates a new Event entity._

-Creates a new Event entity.

 #### `GET` /calendar/event/new ####

 _Displays a form to create a new Event entity._

-Displays a form to create a new Event entity.

 #### `DELETE` /calendar/event/{id}/delete ####

 _Deletes an Event entity._

-Deletes an Event entity.

 **id**